 If you’re feeling really crazy you could make a strata in individual muffin tins and pack them to go!
 Alas, I only thought of that idea just now so I’ll have to settle for cutting myself a big piece and slapping it down on a plate.

-I find that this tastes best if you serve it using a hodgepodge of mismatched serving pieces, utensils, and plates.
+I find that this overnight breakfast strata recipe tastes best if you serve it using a hodgepodge of mismatched serving pieces, utensils, and plates.

 Okay, not really, but I don’t have any other excuse for the haphazardness of my kitchen.

-Just trust me on the strata.
+Just trust me on this overnight strata recipe.
 Go forth and make it!

 - 2 Tbsp. olive oil